 An unsewered community doesn't have to be an incorporated city.
 In this case, a "community" has 10 or more residential homes with one or more houses per acre.
 It's "unsewered" if it lacks a central sewage treatment system or if most of its septic systems don't meet state standards.

 There's help and information available for smaller communities.
-Please go to the
+Please refer to the links below, or go to the

 Regional utility management organizations (UMOs):

 While a utility management organization can help people in your community search and apply for funding to install a wastewater system, there are other funding opportunities to look into.

 Next, your community leaders will want to hire an engineer to evaluate the community's needs and propose solutions.
 The DNR offers white papers and additional information on alternative wastewater treatment options that your engineer may want to explore.
 Once an engineer has prepared a plan to address the wastewater needs of your community, residents will want to review the plan.
 They will want to evaluate options, discuss the affordability of each option and decide where to apply for funding.
 You and your elected officials may want to hold public meetings to determine which options are best for your community.